Diffused Air vs. Mechanical Wastewater Aeration Systems

 - Tube diffusers: These types of diffusers have more surface area to allow for the release of more bubbles per diffuser.
 They are longer and more neutrally buoyant than discs, and they provide the most air via the least amount of stainless steel tubing, so they are particularly well-suited to retrievable aeration systems that will lift out of a tank for cleaning.

 - Disc diffusers: These all-purpose diffusers are the most popular for fixed aeration systems that are attached to the tank floor.
-Their somewhat lower maintenance and longevity make them natural choices.
+Fixed surface aerators require lower maintenance and typically last longer, making them the natural choice.

 - Needle-perforated panels: Unlike the membranes of tube and disc diffusers, the membranes of these diffusers usually do not flex.
 They contain fixed orifices whose bubble sizes remain constant with varied airflow.
 They also become much less efficient with deeper tanks and operate with high backpressure and headloss.